 Discounted Rate – The mortgage interest rate is discounted from the lenders standard variable rate for a certain period of time.
 For example 1% discount off the lenders SVR.
 After the set period of time the rate will switch to the lenders standard variable rate.

 Early Repayment Charge (ERC) – This fee may apply if you were to repay your mortgage balance in full whilst in your initial period.
 An early repayment charge may also apply if you over pay more than your mortgage allows.
+The amount would depend on the mortgage amount outstanding and the terms of the mortgage.

 Equity – The difference between the value of the property and the amount of any loan secured against it.